mystery-moss/Drain-Blame/README.md

 ```

 ## To Do
-* Improve classification algorithm; probably by collected data on app activities within each 30-second sample interval, rather than whole battery intervals.
+* Improve classification algorithm; probably by collecting data on app activities within each 30-second sample interval, rather than whole battery intervals.
 * Determine CPU tick threshold for active apps on a per-device basis, rather than as a hardcoded value - probably by running a benchmark and measuring the CPU ticks used.
 * Add support for newer versions of Android, which block access to the `/proc` directory; make use of the `UsageStatsManager`.